TalkTalk TV: 2012 relaunch as a YouView service

 TalkTalk formally launched its YouView-based TV service in September 2012.
 As of May 2013, TalkTalk TV was Britain's fastest growing TV service.
 YouView launched a Netflix player for new and existing Netflix customers.
 This is now on retail boxes and this launched on TalkTalk in late 2015.

-Channels and on-demand content

-TalkTalk Plus TV is delivered by IPTV signals using a YouView set-top box.
 These boxes also allow access to digital terrestrial television (DTT) signals using an additional aerial to watch Freeview channels.
 Originally all its channels and content were available on the TalkTalk Player without any EPG channel numbers.
 On 7 August 2013, the channels became available on the YouView EPG, and were re-numbered in 2015.
-The company features TalkTalk TV Lite or TalkTalk TV Plus; where TalkTalk TV Plus has an enhanced pause/rewind capability.
+The company previously offered their service in two forms: TalkTalk TV Lite or TalkTalk TV Plus; where TalkTalk TV Plus has an enhanced pause/rewind capability.

-TalkTalk TV also features on-demand services provided by TalkTalk themselves as well as from other companies such as ABC, Sky, UKTV and Viacom among others.
+2022 TV Hub launch

+TalkTalk launched TV Hub in October 2022 which is powered by Android TV and based on technology developed with YouView.